 Woof.

 So, farmers from countries like France and Belgium would brew farmhouse beers to stay alive.
-And now us beer nerds meticulously judge the quality of their farmhouse descendants!
+And now we get to meticulously judge the quality of their farmhouse descendants!

 Ok, back on track.
-We know what made beers farmhouses, but what currently makes beer farmhouses?
+We know what made beer farmhouses, but what currently makes a beer a farmhouse ale?
 Like most things in life, the answer is open-ended and largely unsatisfying: the brewer calls it one.

 Sure, brewers can adhere to traditional farmhouse brewing methods like using wild, tamed, and even feral yeasts, and they can even brew their beers in beautiful red barns.
 But at the end of the day, farmhouse ales generally just have a common profile with each other.

-It’s sort of like when you drink an IPA and say, “oh ya, that’s an IPA.”
-Then your girlfriend says, “how do you know it’s an IPA?” and you reply, “because the menu says this is an IPA and I read that and now I drank the beer assuming it’s an IPA.”
+It’s sort of like when you drink an IPA and say, “Oh ya, that’s an IPA.”
+Then your girlfriend says, “How do you know it’s an IPA?” and you reply, “Because it’s more India than a pale ale.”
 But also because it has strong hoppy notes and flavors and appeals to people all over, as an IPA does.

-All jokes aside, farmhouse ales tend to be more bitter and tart than a traditional ale, but without being as sour as something like a sour.
+Farmhouse ales tend to be more bitter and tart than a traditional ale, but without being as sour as something like a sour ale.
 The flavor comes from the hops, but malt flavor in farmhouse ales is pretty common.
 The yeasts in farmhouses tend to eat lots of sugar, so these beers don’t have many sweet flavors.
-They can also be real fizzy thanks to increased carbonation.
+They can also be really fizzy thanks to increased carbonation.

 The farmhouse style essentially owes much of its style to the yeasts.
 Again, farmhouses come in many shapes and sizes, but these traits are more common than not.

-What makes a beer a farmhouse: It follows farmhouse brewing methods.
-It also tastes and smells and looks like it a farmhouse ale would.
+- What makes a beer a farmhouse ale: It follows farmhouse brewing methods.
+It also tastes, smells, and looks like a farmhouse ale should.
 Farmhouse envelops various types of beer, including saisons, biere de gardes, and grisettes.

-What makes a beer a saison: A farmhouse ale brewed to match the profiles of traditional Belgian and French styled farmhouse beers.
+- What makes a beer a saison: A farmhouse ale brewed to match the profiles of traditional Belgian and French-style farmhouse beers.

 Here’s the bottom line: beer isn’t something you create and slap a box label on.
 What’s the difference between a saison and other farmhouse ales?
 What’s the difference between a pale ale, IPA, DIPA, and the curse triple IPA?
 What’s the difference between a porter and a stout?